 What is the Snap in Football?

-The snap, sometimes called a hike, in football is a backwards pass from the center to the quarterback to begin play on a down.
-The center, an offensive lineman, throws the ball through his legs into the hands of the quarterback, who is either standing directly behind the center or a few yards in the offensive backfield..
+The snap, sometimes called a hike, in football is a backward pass from the center to the quarterback to begin play on a down.
+The center, an offensive lineman, throws the ball through his legs into the hands of the quarterback, who is either standing directly behind the center or a few yards in the offensive backfield.
 It is an illegal snap to pass the ball around the side of the hip.